TDTR stands for Time Duration Transport Right. It is a product offered by TenneT, designed for companies directly connected to the high-voltage grid.

 The company receives a discount on grid fees and the agreed compensation for the limitation.

-A Congestion Service Provider (CSP) is a party that offers flexible capacity on behalf of one or more grid users to the grid operator in order to help resolve grid congestion.
-The CSP plays a central role in the congestion management process.
+A Congestion Service Provider (CSP) is a market party that deploys flexible capacity on behalf of one or more connected parties to help resolve grid congestion.

-Transport capacity is the amount of electricity that can be transported safely and reliably via the grid operator’s electricity network to and from a connection or area.
+Transport capacity is the amount of electricity that can be safely and reliably transported via the grid of the grid operator to and from a connection or area.

 With every market request you are obliged to place a flex-bid.
 The income depends on market prices.